 There are also temporary exhibitions of national and international modern and contemporary art.

 How to Get to the Berardo Collection Museum

 The Berardo Collection Museum is in the district of Belém, to the west of central Lisbon.
-The fastest way to get there is by train, but trams and buses also stop nearby.
+The fastest way to get there is by train, but a tram and a bus also stop nearby.
 The train departs every 20 minutes from Cais do Sodré Station (it’s the train to Cascais), and stops in Belém in 7 minutes.
 The museum is down the road from the station.

-The trams are number 15, which departs from Praça da Figueira, and number 18, which departs from Cais do Sodré.
+The tram is number 15, which departs from Praça da Figueira.
 Bus 714 also departs from Praça da Figueira and stops in Belém.

-You may ride the train, trams and buses for free with the Lisboa Card.
+You may ride the train, the tram and the bus for free with the Lisboa Card.

 Admission and Tickets to the Berardo Collection Museum